 A multi-disciplinary team including psychology, speech-language pathology and occupational therapy complete assessments of motor, language, cognitive, emotional, behavioral, self care and adaptive functioning,.
 Evaluations help to provide information for establishing a diagnosis of developmental delay, and support educational and treatment planning.

 Intellectual Evaluations: Comprehensive assessment of an individual’s intellectual functioning.

-- Intellectual Evaluations provide in-depth assessment of an individual’s intellectual functioning.
-These evaluations are designed to obtain information on several factors of intelligence (i.e. factual knowledge, short-term memory, abstract reasoning, visual-spatial abilities, common sense, etc).
-The results are used by educational programs as part of the determination of the “Gifted” label.
-At the other end of the spectrum, the results can also identify intellectual disability.
+These evaluations may be completed for adults or children and are designed to obtain information on several factors of intelligence including factual knowledge, short-term memory, abstract reasoning, visual-spatial abilities and common sense.
+The results are used as part of the determination of the “Gifted” label or can identify intellectual disability.

 These evaluations are designed to evaluate functioning in a number of areas including: intelligence, executive functions (e.g., planning, abstraction, conceptualization), attention, memory, language, perception, sensorimotor function, motivation, mood state and emotion, quality of life, and personality styles.

 Augmentative and Alternative Communication (AAC) Evaluations: Comprehensive process to determine optimal systems for individuals with limited or no verbal communication.